 Breaking Character is the podcast that looks behind the curtain, taking you backstage and into the creative process of the visual and performing arts scene here in Southwest Michigan.
 Hosts Jeremy D. Bonfiglio and Paul Mow explore theater and film, music and dance, and everything in between with those who create it — whether they are your friends and neighbors, regional stalwarts, or professional artists just passing through.
-Breaking Character is underwritten by The Livery, Krasl Art Center, Twin City Players and The Mason Jar Cafe.
+Breaking Character is underwritten by Krasl Art Center, ARS Gallery-Arts & Culture Center, Twin City Players and The Mason Jar Cafe.

 Tenor Paul Mow was on the roster of the New York City Opera for five years, performing both leading and secondary roles in a multitude of productions.
 He also has enjoyed several engagements at Carnegie Hall, and Alice Tully Hall at Lincoln Center in New York City, NY.
 In addition to NYCO, he has performed domestically with Opera Orchestra of New York, Glimmerglass Opera, Florida Grand Opera, Bard Summerscape, Berkshire Opera, Opera Company of North Carolina, Anchorage Opera, Tulsa Opera, Utah Festival Opera, Summer Opera of Washington, D.C., Lyric Opera Colorado, as well as internationally with the Folkstheater in Rostock, Germany.